openwall/john/src/ztex/fpga-bcrypt/README.md

 - bcrypt for ZTEX 1.15y board computes 496 keys in parallel, equipped with on-board candidate generator and comparator.
 - Measured performance for the board (4 FPGA) at default frequency on hashes with setting 5 is 111.6 Kc/s, on hashes with setting 12 is 908 c/s (116 Kc/s if recalculated to setting 5).
 - It operates at 141 MHz.
 Runtime frequency adjustment is available.
 - The design contains 124 cores.
 On-chip comparsion against up to 512 hashes is available.
-There's a runtime option to turn off the comparator, in that case it outputs all computed hashes.
+Salts with more than 512 hashes are processed with onboard comparators turned off, computed hashes are output and compared on host, this leads to some reduction in c/s especially on hashes with lower setting and when multiple boards are in use.
 - Resource utilization: each core uses 4 BRAMs (x 1 Kbyte), 390 LUTs.
 Device utilization summary: 96% BRAMs, 55% LUTs, 16% FFs, 1% DSPs.
 - Current consumption (12V input): 2.2A, idle 0.4A.